 There is also a fine selection of iconic Cyclad figures, found on the Cyclad islands and dating back to the third millennium.
 More such minimalist sculptures can be found in the Museum of Cycladic Art

 .
 Don't miss the small statue of a harpist.

 The most splendid exhibit in the Prehistoric galleries and possibly the most interesting collection in the museum is the Mycenaean collection.
 Wonderful treasures from 1600 BC to 1100 BC, often decorated with gold, can be admired here.
 Look for the gold funerary mask, the bull with golden horns, the decorated daggers and swords, the colorful wall paintings and golden lion head.
 Many of these treasures were found in the royal tombs of Mycenae.

 The museum's sculpture collection is spread out over some thirty rooms and occupies most of the ground floor.
-The development of Greek sculpture, from the 8th century BC to the 4th century AD, is shown here with a large number of impressive statues.
+The development of Greek sculpture, from the eighth century BC to the fourth century AD, is shown here with a large number of impressive statues.